Minimum cut

 A graph and two of its cuts.
 The dotted line in red represents a cut with three crossing edges.
 The dashed line in green represents one of the minimum cuts of this graph, crossing only two edges.

 In graph theory, a minimum cut or min-cut of a graph is a cut (a partition of the vertices of a graph into two disjoint subsets) that is minimal in some metric.
+In the simplest unweighted min-cut problem, the goal is to minimize the number of edges connecting the two parts.

 Variations of the minimum cut problem consider weighted graphs, directed graphs, terminals, and partitioning the vertices into more than two sets.

 The weighted min-cut problem allowing both positive and negative weights can be trivially transformed into a weighted maximum cut problem by flipping the sign in all weights.

 Without terminal nodes

-The minimum cut problem in undirected, weighted graphs limited to non-negative weights can be solved in polynomial time by the Stoer-Wagner algorithm.
-In the special case when the graph is unweighted, Karger's algorithm provides an efficient randomized method for finding the cut.
-In this case, the minimum cut equals the edge connectivity of the graph.
+The input is a graph G = (V, E).
+The required output is a partition V = S + T (a partition of the vertices into two disjoint subsets S and T).
+Any such partition has a cost, and the goal is to find a partition with a smallest cost.